 Is now the right time for you to buy a car?

 Knowing when to buy a new car is only half the battle.
 Timing tips won't help get you a premium deal if you don't have a well-laid plan.
-Use this car-buying checklist and arm yourself with knowledge.
 Test drive the cars on your wish list early so you can narrow down your choices to two or three favorites.

 Don't wait until your old car leaves you stranded.
 Having the ability to walk away strengthens your bargaining position.
 Learn what car you want, determine what you can afford, then show up at the best time, and you may just drive away with a bargain!